Day 1 London - Halifax

 Day 7 Fredericton - Moncton

 Back to the coast this morning and Hopewell Cape, where we find a natural phenomenon and an icon of New Brunswick - Hopewell Rocks carved from the coastline by the powerful Bay of Fundy tides.
 Tide times permitting, there is even the opportunity to walk on the ocean floor.
-We proceed to Moncton later, for two nights at the Crowne Plaza Moncton (3T+).
+We proceed to Moncton later, for one night at the Crowne Plaza Moncton (3T+).
 This evening we have a sunset lobster cruise with dinner.

 Day 8 Moncton - Ste-Anne-de-Kent - Shediac